nicochulo2001/project-mmee/documentation.md

 **Syntax:** `- jsmechanic{js="SetItemColor";color=000000;slot=#}`

 **Description:** This skill will set the color of any dye-able item to the color specified in `color`.
 You must provide said color's hexadecimal value.

+### SetCraftingInv
+**Syntax:** `- jsmechanic{js="SetCraftingInv";material=AIR;amount=#;slot=#}`

+**Notes:**
+- `slot` does not have the standard slot syntax as it is the crafting inventory.
+You can pick any number between 0 to 5, 0 being the resulting item and 1 to 4 being the crafting slots from top to bottom and left to right.
+Number 0, however, will give very erratic behaviours so it is best to just give the resulting item through other methods.
+- This function was causing an error message to pop up even if the skill was successful, so I silenced all errors for this skill.
+Beware of this.

+**Description:** This skill will replace the contents of the crafting inventory slot specified in `slot` with the amount specified in `amount` of the item specified in `material`. `material` can be either the name of a MythicMobs item or a Spigot material.